kerynegan/e28/p3/README.md

 + ----allow users to match with their friends and commonalities
 + ----allow users to update their selections (change them),
-+ ----and give some indication on the individual movies page that the user had already selected/rejected the movie but I just ran out of time.
++ ----and give some indication on the individual movies page that the user had already selected/rejected the movie

+but unfortunately I just ran out of time.

 If I had had another two-three weeks I think I would have gotten the project there.
 Overall though, I feel ok about where it ended up!
 And I learned a ton.